Lucia Joyce

-Lucia Anna Joyce (26 July 1907, Trieste – 12 December 1982, Northampton) was a professional dancer and the daughter of Irish writer James Joyce and Nora Barnacle.
+Lucia Anna Joyce (26 July 1907 – 12 December 1982) was an Irish professional dancer and the daughter of Irish writer James Joyce and Nora Barnacle.
 Once treated by Swiss psychiatrist Carl Jung, Joyce was diagnosed as schizophrenic in the mid-1930s and institutionalized at the Burghölzli psychiatric clinic in Zurich.
 In 1951, she was transferred to St Andrew's Hospital in Northampton, where she remained until her death in 1982.
-She was the aunt of Stephen James Joyce.
+She was the aunt of Stephen James Joyce, who was the last descendant of James Joyce.

 Early life and career

 Lucia Anna Joyce was born in the Ospedale Civico di Trieste on 26 July 1907.
 She was the second child of Irish writer James Joyce and his partner (later wife) Nora Barnacle, after her brother Giorgio.
 As her parents were expatriates living in Trieste, Lucia's first language was Italian.
 In her younger years, she trained as a dancer at the Dalcroze Institute in Paris.
 She studied dancing from 1925 to 1929, training first with Jacques Dalcroze, followed by Margaret Morris, and later with Raymond Duncan (brother of Isadora Duncan) at his school near Salzburg.
 In 1927, Joyce danced a short duet as a toy soldier in Jean Renoir’s film adaptation of Hans Christian Andersen's "La Petite marchande d’allumettes" (The Little Match Girl).
 She furthered her studies under Lois Hutton, Hélène Vanel, and Jean Borlin, lead dancer of the Ballet suédois.